oslc-op/oasis-open-project/README.md

 The TSC may establish other committees to address specific technical topics as the need arises.

-For information on how to become a member of either the PGB or the TSC, see ...
+For information on how to participate in the project, see [CONTRIBUTING.md](CONTRIBUTING.md).
+If you are interested in becoming a member of either the PGB or the TSC, contact the Open Projects Administrator at op-admin@lists.oasis-open.org.

 # Information and Feedback